 Each project has exactly one set of committers.
-Each Project's set of Committers is distinct from that of any other Project, including Sub-Projects or parent Projects.
-All Project Committers have equal rights and responsibilities within the Project.
-Partitioning of responsibility within a Project is managed using social convention.
-A Project may, for example, divide itself into logical partitions of functionality; it is social convention that prevents Committers from one logical partition from doing inappropriate work in another.
-If finer-grained management of committer responsibilities is required, a project should consider partitioning (via a Restructuring Review) into two or more Sub-Projects.
+Each project's set of committers is distinct from that of any other project, including subprojects or parent projects.
+All project committers have equal rights and responsibilities within the project.
+Partitioning of responsibility within a project is managed using social convention.
+A project may, for example, divide itself into logical partitions of functionality; it is social convention that prevents committers from one logical partition from doing inappropriate work in another.
+If finer-grained management of committer responsibilities is required, a project should consider partitioning (via a Restructuring Review) into two or more subprojects.

-The Committers of a project have the exclusive right to elect new Committers to their Project-no other group, including a parent Project, can force a Project to accept a new Committer.
+The committers of a project have the exclusive right to elect new committers to their project; no other group, including a parent project, can force a project to accept a new committer.

-There is no roll-up of Committers: the set of Committers on a Project is exactly that set of people who have been explicitly elected into that role for the project (i.e. being a committer on a sub-project does not give you any automatic rights on the "parent" project).
+There is no roll-up of committers: the set of committers on a project is exactly that set of people who have been explicitly elected into that role for the project (i.e. being a committer on a subproject does not give you any automatic rights on the "parent" project or any child project).

-In practical terms, each Project has a single Unix group of its Committers that provides write-access to the Project's resources.
-Pictorially below, we see that a Project, in addition to the various resources and Committers it has, can also have zero or more Sub-Projects.
-Each of these Sub-Projects has its own distinct set of Committers and resources.
+In practical terms, each project has a single UNIX group of its committers that provides write-access to the project's resources.
+Pictorially below, we see that a project, in addition to the various resources and committers it has, can also have zero or more subprojects.
+Each of these subprojects has its own distinct set of committers and resources.

-4.2 Code and Releases
+4.2 Code and Resources

-Each Project owns and maintains a collection of resources.
+Each project owns and maintains a collection of resources.